akinwilson/kmlflow/README.md

 ./app/deploy.sh
 ```

+To access platform through a unified interface to all platform services, please see the [Kmlflow UI](http://192.168.49.2/kmlflow).

-Check the cli output for information on how to access the UIs through a web browser.
+Check the cli output for information on how to access the individual UIs through a web browser.
 Hyperparameter experiment results are accessible from the [Katib UI](http://192.168.49.2/katib/).

 Along with the model registry, experiment tracking and artifact serving service component through the [MLFlow UI](http://192.168.49.2/mlflow/#).